 Changing up your workspace can help spark fresh creative energy.
 Try working outdoors for part of the day.
 It could make a world of difference to your productivity.
 An outdoor dining table is an ideal work spot.
 Just add a toss cushion to your chair back for added comfort.
 An umbrella is useful to add shade and to reduce glare on your laptop and phone screens.
 Consider getting some anti-glare electronic protectors if you’re planning to work outdoors often.

 For Dining Al Fresco

 Expand your outdoor meals to make use of the patio more often.
 Think peaceful early morning breakfasts, lazy late weekend brunches, or a quick lunchtime escape.
 You’ll get a healthy dose of sunshine and break up the day.
 Enjoy your meals on stylish melamine dinnerware and keep beverages in sturdy Tritan drinkware to avoid any breakages on the patio.
-Hang string lights for an inviting glow at dinner and pile some soft Hamman towels into a basket as blankets for cooler evenings.
+Hang string lights for an inviting glow at dinner.
+Stay cozy on cooler evenings with a patio heater or fire pit.